Chinese thirst for dairy imports brings hope for EU farmers

 "With a major export share you are connected to world prices and you're on a rollercoaster," IFCN's Managing Director Torsten Hemme said.
 "I would say that the top 10 percent of EU dairy farmers are prepared, for others this volatility is an existential challenge."

-Unease about liberalization is perhaps strongest in France, where the government wants to use subsidies to favor livestock farming including in less profitable zones.
+Unease about liberalisation is perhaps strongest in France, where the government wants to use subsidies to favour livestock farming including in less profitable zones.

 Northern EU states are torn, with Denmark and the Netherlands long geared up to exports through cooperative giants Arla and FrieslandCampina, and top EU milk producer Germany already encouraging farm consolidation within the quota regime.